 Jorge Newbery Airport (usually called “Aeroparque”) is the main hub for domestic flights from Buenos Aires city as well as to Uruguay, Bolivia, Brazil, Chile and Paraguay.

-If you arrive in Ezeiza, you will have to change airport and go to Aeroparque in order to get a flight to Puerto Madryn or to Trelew.
+When you arrive to Ezeiza, you will have to change airport and go to Aeroparque in order to get a flight to Puerto Madryn or to Trelew.

 It takes between 1.5 and 2 hours to go from Ezeiza international airport to Aeroparque domestic airport, and the duration of the trip depends on Buenos Aires traffic and the time of the day.
 However, it takes at least four hours to get out from Ezeiza (considering the time in customs, luggage withdrawal, bus transfer, etc) and being ready to take the domestic flight in Aeroparque Airport.